Download this example as a Jupyter notebook or a Python script.

 Materials#

-• .processes: the primary and secondary processes applied to the mass of material, defined as a list of ProcessWithSustainabilityResult objects.
+Materials are MaterialWithSustainabilityResult objects.
+They include the .processes property.
+This property consists of the primary and secondary processes applied to the mass of material, which are defined as a list of ProcessWithSustainabilityResult objects.

 The environmental impact of a material is calculated from database data and the mass of material used.
 Even though processes appear as children of materials in the hierarchy, their environmental impact is not summed up in the parent material’s impact, as opposed to the environmental impact of parts.